Choose Your Own Adventure

-Choose Your Own Adventure is a series of children's gamebooks where each story is written from a second-person point of view, with the reader assuming the role of the protagonist and making choices that determine the main character's actions and the plot's outcome.
+Choose Your Own Adventure is a children's gamebook series written in second person, where the reader assumes the protagonist's role and thereby makes choices determining the plot.
 The series was based upon a concept created by Edward Packard and originally published by Constance Cappel's and R. A. Montgomery's Vermont Crossroads Press as the "Adventures of You" series, starting with Packard's Sugarcane Island in 1976.

 Choose Your Own Adventure, as published by Bantam Books, was one of the most popular children's series during the 1980s and 1990s, selling more than 250 million copies between 1979 and 1998.
-When Bantam, now owned by Random House, allowed the Choose Your Own Adventure trademark to lapse, the series was relaunched by Chooseco, which now owns the trademark.
-Chooseco does not reissue titles by Packard, who has started his own imprint, U-Ventures.
+The series has been translated into 40 languages.
+When Bantam, now owned by Random House, allowed the Choose Your Own Adventure trademark to lapse, the series was relaunched by Chooseco.
+Chooseco will begin to reissue titles by Packard in August of 2025.

 Format

 Originally created for 7- to 14-year-olds, the books are written in the second person.
-The protagonist—that is, the reader—takes on a role relevant to the adventure, such as a private investigator, mountain climber, race car driver, doctor, or spy.
-Certain books in the series allow readers choice of whom to take the role of, for example, in an adventure book, readers may be prompted to choose between a climber, a hiker, or a traveler.
+The protagonist—that is, the reader—takes on a role relevant to the adventure, such as a private investigator, mountain climber, race-car driver, doctor, or spy.
+Certain books in the series allow readers choice of whom to take the role.
+For example, in an adventure book, readers may be prompted to choose between a climber, a hiker, or a traveler.
 Stories are generally gender- and race-neutral, though in some cases, particularly in illustrations, there is the presumption of a male reader (the target demographic group).
-In some stories, the protagonist is implied to be a child, whereas in other stories, they are an adult.
+In some stories, the protagonist is implied to be a child, whereas in other stories, the protagonist is an adult.

 The stories are formatted so that, after a few pages of reading, the protagonist faces two or three options, each of which leads to further pages and further options, and so on until they arrive at one of the many story endings.
 The number of endings varies from as many as 44 in the early titles to as few as 7 in later adventures.
 Likewise, there is no clear pattern among the various titles regarding the number of pages per ending, the ratio of good to bad endings, or the reader's progression backwards and forwards through the pages of the book.
 This allows for a realistic sense of unpredictability, and leads to the possibility of repeat readings, which is one of the distinguishing features of the books.

 As the series progressed, both Packard and Montgomery experimented with the gamebook format, sometimes introducing unexpected twists such as endless page loops or trick endings.
 Examples include the "paradise planet" ending in Inside UFO 54-40, which can only be reached by cheating or turning to the wrong page by accident.
+The only way out of this is to "reset", or close the book and start over from the first page.